#15: May17, 2020: Healthy Communities always think Sustainability First

 All across our city and across our province – you can’t avoid it.
 The sound of gas powered lawn machinery.

-Maybe it's because we walk a lot more these days as opposed to driving.
+Maybe it's because my wife and I walk a lot more these days as opposed to driving.
 But we notice it.
 And see it.
 I’ve watched workers on huge mowers speed across ground that could easily have been left un-mowed or left for another week.
 No doubt they had a schedule to keep.

 I’ve watched the same thing in Provincial Parks.